Kimhaneun/unity-samjidnal-game/README.md

 <br>

-- 2024 academic year 2nd grade 1st semester project
+- 2024 academic year 2nd grade 1st semester project.
 - Adventure on an island with 3D terrain in an  pixel graphic environment.
-- A game that knocks down various enemies encountered
+- A game that knocks down various enemies encountered.

 <br>